EthanThatOneKid/acmcsuf.com/CONTRIBUTING.md

 # Runs all of the above checks necessary for a release deployment
 npm run all

-# Runs the above and hosts the production version locally
+# Runs `npm run all` and hosts the production version locally
 npm run host

 # Runs all our unit tests and generates a code coverage report